redhat-cip/dci-openshift-agent/README.md

 The `dci-openshift-agent` supports testing cluster upgrades by executing an `upgrade pipeline`.

-See below and an example of a pipeline job definition:
+See below for an example of a pipeline job definition:

 ```yaml
 - name: openshift-vanilla-upgrade-4.10